 Living Lab

 Data is an important tool to help us understand what is happening in our natural environment and the impact of human activity.
-Working with Plymouth University we will use digital technologies such as sensors in our parks and green spaces that will monitor wildlife activity, air quality, temperature, humidity and the number of visitors.
+Working with Plymouth University we have used digital technologies such as sensors in our parks and green spaces that have been monitoring wildlife activity, air quality, temperature, humidity, and the number of visitors.

-We’ll be engaging artists and residents to help us share the data in ways which are meaningful and accessible.
-Bringing the data alive to people in creative ways will help us understand and adapt the way we care for, use and manage our urban natural spaces in ways which benefit people and wildlife.
+We have engaged artists and residents to help us share the data in ways which are meaningful and accessible.
+Bringing the data alive to people in creative ways has helped us to understand and adapt the way we care for, use and manage our urban natural spaces in ways which benefit people and wildlife.

 Data about our green and blue spaces

-We are starting to make live data from across our city available - this includes data from our parks and green spaces like air quality and the health of the plants and trees.
+We have made live data from across our city available - this includes data from our parks and green spaces like air quality and the health of the plants and trees.

 Temperature in Plymouth at the moment